The Crazy World of Arthur Brown: 1967–1968: Beginnings and initial success

-Brown quickly earned a reputation for his outlandish performances, including the use of a burning metal helmet, which led to occasional mishaps.
+Brown quickly earned a reputation for both his powerful, operatic voice (spanning over 4 octaves), and his outlandish performances, including the use of a burning metal helmet, which led to occasional mishaps.
 During an early appearance at the Windsor Festival in 1967, Brown wore a colander on his head soaked in methanol.
-The fuel poured over his head by accident caught fire; two bystanders doused the flames by pouring beer on Brown’s head, preventing any serious injury.
+The fuel poured over his head by accident caught fire; two bystanders doused the flames by pouring beer on Brown's head, preventing any serious injury.
 The flaming head then became an Arthur Brown signature.
 On occasion he also stripped naked while performing, most notably in Italy, where, after setting his hair on fire, he was arrested and deported.
 He was also notable for the extreme make-up he wore onstage, which would later be reflected in the stage acts of Alice Cooper, Peter Gabriel, George Clinton, and Bruce Dickinson among others.